-FACT: Although it is compulsory to wear a seatbelt, each year around 30 people die and about 230 are injured when not wearing an available restraint.
+FACT: Although it is compulsory to wear a seatbelt, each year around 30 people die and about 200 are injured (includes seriously injured) when not wearing an available restraint.

 In a crash, a person who is not restrained by a seatbelt will continue to travel forward at the speed the vehicle is travelling until something stops them.
 This could be the steering wheel, dashboard or windscreen.
 In some crashes, the person may be partially or fully ejected from the vehicle, exposing them to other dangers.